jalantechnologies/github-ci/README.md

 - Update the [CHANGELOG](https://github.com/jalantechnologies/github-ci/blob/main/CHANGELOG)
   - Changelog needs to be updated which tracks the updates that are being made with each release.
   - Update the changelog with the version and updates that are being released.
-Changes can be pushed directly to `main`.
+  - Raise a pull request with the updated changelog and get approval from the code owners before merging it into main.

 - From [Releases](https://github.com/jalantechnologies/github-ci/releases), create a new release.
   - For "Choose a tag", enter the version for release (example - `v2.5`).
 Select "Create a new tag" option.